 Stress plays a role in everyone’s lives.
-If you do not manage it properly, it can cause havoc with your health.
-This is where relaxation meditation can help to reduce the stress in your life.
-There are many types of relaxation meditation techniques.
+Studies have shown that if not manage it properly, it can cause havoc with your health.
+Relaxation meditation can ease anxiety.
+It can help you cope with stress and aid with other ailments.
+These methods can also help regulate your breathing and decrease your blood pressure and heartbeat.
+There are several types of relaxation meditation techniques.
 Let’s take a look at some.

 Types of Relaxation Meditation

 You hear it all the time.
 Breathe!
 When someone is in a stressful situation there is undoubtedly someone saying, “Just breathe.”
-Well they are right.
+Well, they are right.
 Breathing is probably the best way to relax.
 Deep breathing helps in lowering blood pressure and calming the mind.
-Try this breathing exercise:
+Try this simple breathing exercise:

 - Find a comfortable spot.

 - Then take a deep in-breath through the nose for a 5 count.

 - Now release with an out-breath through the nose for a 5 count.